juansdev/DDD/README-EN.md

 > 4. Edit the connection to your MySQL database in the "Database" key located in the Web.API/appsettings.Development.json file.
 >
 > 5. Activate the Apache and MySQL servers.
+>
+> 6. Run the migrations using the command "update-database"

 ###  Usage